-	Food allergies wheat free communion bread is available, please speak to the Rev’d Dwayne to indicate you have an intolerance.
+Food allergies wheat free communion bread is available, please speak to a welcomer to indicate you have an intolerance.
 Our kitchen is used by outside groups so we can not be fully confident that food prepared does not contain allergens such as nuts or seeds or has not come into contact with traces of allergens such as nuts or seeds.

 Can I come to church if I am not a Christian?

 Yes, definitely!
 You will be welcome at St Mary Magdalen whether you have been a Christian for many years, or you have never stepped into a Church before.